What’s Happening with Social Media? It’s sometimes hard to keep up with eCommerce trends but here are the best social media tools for this new year!

 Social media experts are forecasting that the we will witness a number of strategic changes in social media marketing efforts.
-Whether you’re the owner of an online business or someone who manages social media marketing for a company, it’s crucial for you to know what’s happening with social media in 2016.
+Whether you’re the owner of an online business or someone who manages social media marketing for a company, it’s crucial for you to know what’s happening with social media.
 Social media can help skyrocket your success but is also a huge time burner, if not done properly.
 If you aren’t aware of the latest trends and advanced tactics, pulling your social media strategies together can be more stressful and time consuming than it has to be.

 - Social Commerce